-Updated for 2017
+Updated for 2020

 If you’re looking to celebrate fall with apple fun, we’re here to help!
-The bad news is there really aren’t any public spots to go apple picking in the South Sound (or even very close….), but there are several South Sound area apple events full of old fashioned fun.
-We’ve also linked to other options farther afield (Get it)?
-Read on for the whole round up!
-Note that this post is specific to apple events; I have another round up of harvest festivals that will be updated soon!
+The bad news is there are very few spots to go apple picking in the South Sound (or even very close), but there are several South Sound area apple events full of old fashioned fun.
+This year many of those events have been scaled back.
+If you know of one I missed, do let me know!
+I also thank you in advance for confirming details for yourself as things change by the day these days.

 Beyond the South Sound

 With the exception of the options mentioned above, if you want to have the kiddos pick lots of apples right off the tree, you’re going to have to find a generous neighbor (try finding your local Buy Nothing group on Facebook), or take a road trip.
 The closest options are found north, in Skagit County.
 To really multiply your options, you can head east over the mountains.
 Lauren of NWTripFinder has some fun spots in both areas.
 You can also try an article from her at the always great, Parent Map.
 Btw, if you’re here via NWTripFinder, welcome!
 Our specialty is South Sound adventures, and we’d love to have you come back again!